 You will appreciate that we must take care that the service is not abused.
 We will not, for example, disclose information that puts us at a competitive or commercial disadvantage, or which compromises the private and personal interests of individuals associated with the club.
 We also reserve the right to pass on any communications which may be defamatory, potentially criminal or any other malicious intent.
 In all instances, the Board reserves the right to to reject submissions at its absolute discretion.
 The Q&A has been running for some time now and these pages contain a lot of useful information; as such we will maintain all communication for as long as possible.
 However, the club never stands still and many of the questions and our answers may no longer be relevant and the club shall not be held liable for any information given out or for the technical or legal accuracy or otherwise of questions and answers contained within these pages.

-All questions should be accompanied by your name and a contact number, this will be used to check your Ownership status and to contact you if needed.
+All questions should be accompanied by your name and a contact number, this will be used to check your Membership status and to contact you if needed.

 Your other details will remain confidential.
-This will ensure the facility is run for the benefit of Joint Owners only, those who have the best interests of SAFC at heart.
+This will ensure the facility is run for the entitlement of Member Shareholders only, those who have the best interests of SAFC at heart.

 The email to send your questions to is: [email protected] with a title of "Q and A Request".